Budgeting for cybersecurity: Are you doing it right?

 Cybersecurity risk mitigation is more critical than ever.
 With most companies embracing digital transformation, the impact of a breach can be crippling, in terms of money lost, damage to brand reputation and partner/customer goodwill.
 At the same time, the threat landscape is increasingly sophisticated, better funded and more coordinated.

 - Step one is a complete and thorough cybersecurity risk assessment.
 As I’ve previously noted, not doing a risk assessment is the greatest risk.
-Part of the assessment is to measure the organization’s cybersecurity state across a wide range of variables that adhere to industry-standard best practices.
+Part of the assessment is to measure the organisation’s cybersecurity state across a wide range of variables that adhere to industry-standard best practices.
 I often use the ISO 27001 Security Framework, which covers 14 different domains, each of which has a direct impact on risk.
 These include security policies, compliance, asset management, operations security, supplier relationships and other key factors.
-The important point for business leaders to understand is in using ISO 27001 or another standard as a baseline, your teams can measure where the organization stands and can identify areas needing improvement and additional investment.
+The important point for business leaders to understand is in using ISO 27001 or another standard as a baseline, your teams can measure where the organisation stands and can identify areas needing improvement and additional investment.
 Other suitable frameworks include the National Institute of Standards Cybersecurity Framework and COBIT 5 For Information Security—as long as the framework is understandable and measurable for the board.

 - The second step, once you’ve completed your assessment, is to develop and implement a strategy and roadmap for risk mitigation.
-The overall strategy should tie into the business goals, i.e., understanding the costs of a potential breach and how much risk the organization is willing to tolerate, identifying the “crown jewels,” etc. In building the roadmap, the CISO and security teams should refer to the underlying framework, such as ISO 27001, NIST or COBIT 5, to identify important risk sectors that must be addressed.
+The overall strategy should tie into the business goals, i.e., understanding the costs of a potential breach and how much risk the organisation is willing to tolerate, identifying the “crown jewels,” etc. In building the roadmap, the CISO and security teams should refer to the underlying framework, such as ISO 27001, NIST or COBIT 5, to identify important risk sectors that must be addressed.
 These can be factors such as lack of visibility, lack of control, overcomplexity, lack of personnel resources and others.

 Then, you have to connect the dots in tying the risk mitigation roadmap into actual benefits.
 On the one hand, it is fairly simple to look at the direct costs of cybersecurity in terms of investment in technologies, operations and personnel.
 On the other hand, the step that continues to be elusive for CISOs, is to specifically measure the financial impact of that investment in terms of risk mitigation.